 Focus on Food Photography for Bloggers

 by Matt Armendariz.
 Published by Focal Press, September 2012.
 208 pages.
 The author is a former art and advertising director in the food industry and is now a full-time food photographer and blogger.
 It’s aimed at beginner level.
+Available in Paperback and Kindle.

 The book’s emphasis is on making use of what you have on hand and in using inexpensive, creative solutions.
 In camera gear, that could be anything from an expensive DSLR or your camera phone.
 With lighting, it might mean using wax paper or aluminum foil to modify the light.
 The book is written in a very clear way without unnecessary technical jargon, more like a blog than a reference book (oddly enough!).
 The side-by-side comparisons of approaches like different lighting angles, different white balances, different sized plates, are especially useful to quickly visualize the effects of different approaches.